kabrap/hugo-personal-site/content/about/index.md

 **Software Engineering Intern**
 *[Advisor360](https://advisor360.com)* | *Weston, MA*
 <br>
 As a software engineering intern in the Trading Development team at A360, I worked on fixing performance bugs found in SonarQube linting, creating data-access layers and proxy services for auth controllers, and upgraded SSO from web application to third-party applications to SAML2 standards.
-I also learned how to use various tools such as kanban boards, version control systems, CI/CD pipelines, event logging, and other technologies used in the software development process.
+I also learned how to use tools such as Kanban boards, version control systems, CI/CD pipelines, event logging, and other technologies used in the software development process.

 ---